expressjs/expressjs.com/en/resources/community.md

 View dozens of Express application [examples](https://github.com/expressjs/express/tree/master/examples) in the repository covering everything from API design and authentication to template engine integration.

+## Github Discussions

+The [GitHub Discussions](https://github.com/expressjs/discussions) section is an excellent space to engage in conversations about the development and maintenance of Express, as well as to share ideas and discuss topics related to its usage.